You’re in luck, friend! Here is a short list of what you should be reading through to get started:

 - A kitchen, this ranges from full commercial setups to a multi burner gas outdoor stove.
 We always have running water and most sites have sinks.

 You’ve read the Rulebooks right?
 Great!
 You’ll need this for the next step.

 Got a character design in mind?
-Write up your build, remember that new characters start with 50 Skill Points.
+Write up your build, remember that new characters start with 50 Skill Points, or 75 Skill Points if it’s your first character.

 Get your costuming for your character, this can be as simple or as complex as you want.
 Take a look at the photo gallery to get an idea on what is common in our group.
 If you need help, just ask on the forums or on the Facebook group.